Wanzi-Xiao/Survival-Stratification-for-Colon-Cancer-via-Multi-omics-Integration/README.md

 ```python
 Python main.py --validation_split=0.4
 ```
 The imported data in the main.py is truncated sample data due to the memory limit in GitHub.
 However, the following results are based on complete data.

+Then we get the output which is stored in the output directory.
+In the subdirectory, we have every method implemented and every fold within each subfolder(We use 10-fold cross-validation for each method).
+To run the downstream analysis, turn to the downstream folder and adjust the input file path to your own data.

 ## Data Resource
 ### Table 1: Overview information of the colon-cancer dataset